 License Plate Survey - The last four digits of the license plates of each vehicle entering and exiting the campus is recorded by the County's traffic consultant, AECOM Engineering, for one day during each week of traffic counts.
 The time period during which each identified vehicles enters and exits the campus cordon is also recorded.
-If an entering vehicle's license plate matches an existing vehicle's license plate with a 20-minute interval, that vehicle is assumed to represent a cut-through trip (i.e, not campus-related) and is subtracted from the total traffic count for Stanford since it does not represent traffic related to Stanford.
+If an entering vehicle's license plate matches an existing vehicle's license plate with a 20-minute interval, that vehicle is assumed to represent a cut-through trip (i.e., not campus-related) and is subtracted from the total traffic count for Stanford since it does not represent traffic related to Stanford.
 In order for a vehicle trip to be identified as "cut-through", it must be identified by license plate match as having entered via one roadway and exited via another.
-If a car is identified by license plate match as using the same entering and exiting roadway, the trip purpose is assumed to be to drop-off a passenger within the campus, and the trip is assumed to be Stanford related and is not subtracted from the trip count total.
+If a car is identified by license plate match as using the same entering and the trip is assumed to be Stanford related and is not subtracted from the trip count total.